-Guru is one of my personal favourite for its systematic approach.
+Guru is one of my personal favourites for its systematic approach.
 One of my acquaintances has successfully hired and worked with two good Virtual Assistants through Guru.
 You can visit Guru.com and sign up for finding VA jobs through their network.
-Guru is a top destination for employers and you could find a lot of VA jobs over their job boards.
+Guru is a top destination for employers, and you could find a lot of VA jobs over their job boards.

-Freelancer, again, like the above is one of the biggest freelance job portals and you could find numerous people on the look for Virtual Assistants.
-Similar process again, sign up for an account and you could apply for VA jobs through their job listing.
-Again, here the number of VA jobs is huge and you could definitely take a page out of its book.
+Freelancer, again, like the above is one of the biggest freelance job portals, and you could find numerous people on the look for Virtual Assistants.
+Similar process again, sign up for an account, and you could apply for VA jobs through their job listing.
+Again, here the number of VA jobs is huge, and you could take a page out of its book.
 Head on to its website, register yourself and browse and apply for the VA jobs over their portal.

 Amazon Mechanical Turk

 Amazon Mechanical Turk is still unknown among many people online, but it deserves serious recognition.
 It is a marketplace for work that they self-proclaim as “human intelligence task”.
 The Amazon Mechanical Turk enlists VA tasks like cleaning data, collecting phone numbers and website information, categorizing lists, finding Google keywords, creating and moderating content, getting relevant feedback, etc. could be found on this network.